cole-maxwell1/odbcExpressOnIBMi/README.md

 # Node.js API on IBM i
 This is a demo Node.js API that can run on IBM i.
-It uses the [Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) standard to connect to a Db2 for i and execute [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) opperations IBM's provided "[Sample Tables](https://www.ibm.com/docs/en/i/7.4?topic=tables-sample)".
+It uses the [Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) standard to connect to a Db2 for i and execute [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on IBM's provided "[Sample Tables](https://www.ibm.com/docs/en/i/7.4?topic=tables-sample)".
 # Getting Started
 1. You must have the ODBC driver installed on the IBM i you want to connect to.
 See Seiden Group’s guide for [Using YUM to Install or Update the IBM i ODBC Driver](https://www.seidengroup.com/2022/07/11/using-yum-to-install-or-update-the-ibm-i-odbc-driver/).
 If you are developing on a local Linux machine, or  **W**indows **S**ubsystem for **L**inux (WSL), you must also install the ODBC driver, see my [write-up](https://colemaxwell.dev/posts/ibmi-odbc-on-linux/) for instructions on how to install the ODBC driver on a local machine.